RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `403`: When the logged-in user is not a streamer.
 - `404`: When no Twitch statuses were found.
 Most likely this is because the streamer has not set a primary Twitch channel.

+### `GET /twitch/login`
+Retrieves the Twitch login URL that should be used by the streamer to authorise the ChatMate Application.
+Intended to be used by Studio.
+See [the docs](/docs/twitch-auth.md) for more info.

+Returns data with the following properties:
+- `url` (`string`): The login URL.
+It will redirect back to Studio.

+Can return the following errors:
+- `403`: When the logged-in user is not a streamer.

 ## User Endpoints
 Path: `/user`.